brianfitzgerald/brianfitzgerald.github.io/index.md

 * Curriculum writing experience

 ####Education
-* Developed, designed and wrote a curriculum for teaching computer science and programming skills to a class of apporxiamately 30 6-12 year olds over the span of 1 year.
+* Developed, designed and wrote a curriculum for teaching computer science and programming skills to a class of approximately 30 6-12 year olds over the span of 1 year.
 * This class covered the fundamentals of logic and critical thinking as well as the fundamentals of JavaScript and HTML.
-Using these technologies, the class explored the concepts of the design pattern, API, user experience and responsibile software.
+Using these technologies, the class explored the concepts of the design pattern, API, user experience and responsible software.
 By the end of the year, the students were looking up API documentation and teaching each other!

 ##Experience